• Skip to primary navigation

 This decadent, Italian style dish is perfect for chilly weather celebrations.
 With Valentine's Day next weekend, this recipe for Red Wine Braised Short Ribs with cheesy Parmesan Polenta is the perfect way to show your love.
 Make it a day ahead for an easy date night at home!

-overhead shot of red wine braised short ribs on a bed of parmesan polenta in a white pasta bowl with a glass of red wine and a gold fork
+overhead shot of red wine braised short ribs on a bed of parmesan polenta in a white pasta bowl with a glass of red wine and a gold fork.

 If the way to a man's heart is through his stomach, these red wine braised short ribs are enough to earn you permanent residence there.
 Deeply flavorful, fork tender and made with simple ingredients, this is one recipe to put in your winter repertoire for good.

-• Why I Love This Recipe
+• Why I Love This Shortribs Recipe

-• What Exactly Are Short Ribs?
+• What Are Short Ribs?

 • Ingredients for Braised Short Ribs